Frequently asked questions

 How does OT network security monitoring work?

-OT network security monitoring works by passively observing all traffic on an industrial network without sending any packets or interacting with devices.
-A monitoring appliance connects to a network TAP or mirror port and analyzes every connection using protocol-specific parsers for Modbus, DNP3, EtherNet/IP, and standard TCP/IP.
-When the observed traffic matches a detection rule, an alert is generated.
-This approach provides visibility into unauthorized access, configuration changes, and anomalous behavior without any risk to the industrial process.
+An appliance connects to a network TAP or mirror port and watches all traffic without sending any packets of its own.
+Protocol-specific parsers for Modbus, DNP3, EtherNet/IP, and standard TCP/IP analyze every connection.
+When traffic matches a detection rule, an alert fires.
+You get visibility into unauthorized access, configuration changes, and anomalies, with zero risk to the industrial process.

 What is passive network monitoring?

-Passive network monitoring means observing network traffic without generating any traffic of your own.
-The monitoring device has no IP address on the monitored network and is physically incapable of sending packets into it.
-This is critical in OT environments where even a single unexpected packet could disrupt a PLC or safety system.
-Passive monitoring provides complete visibility with zero risk to operations.
+Watching traffic without generating any of your own.
+The monitoring port has no IP address and is physically incapable of sending packets into your network.
+In OT environments, even a single unexpected packet could disrupt a PLC or safety system, so passive is the only safe option.

-Unauthorized Modbus writes are detected by monitoring Modbus TCP traffic on port 502 for write function codes (5, 6, 15, 16, 22, 23) and comparing the source IP against a baseline of authorized devices.
-During an initial learning period, the monitoring system records which devices normally issue write commands.
-After the baseline is established, any write command from a new or unauthorized source triggers an immediate alert.
+We watch Modbus TCP traffic on port 502 for write function codes (5, 6, 15, 16, 22, 23) and compare the source IP against a learned baseline of authorized writers.
+During the initial learning period, the system records which devices normally issue writes.
+After that, any write from a new or unauthorized source triggers an immediate alert.
 This catches both external attackers and misconfigured internal systems.

 What is NERC CIP compliance monitoring?